MicrosoftDocs/defender-docs/articles/defender-for-cloud/includes/defender-for-containers-enable-plan-arc.md

 1. Select the sensor to see the details of the healthy and unhealthy resources (clusters with and without the sensor).

-1. In the list of unhealthy resources, select a cluster and then select **Remediate** to open the pane with the remediation options.
+1. In the list of unhealthy resources, select a cluster.
+Then select **Remediate** to open the pane with the remediation options.

 1. Select the relevant Log Analytics workspace, and then select **Remediate x resource**.